Droei/Droei/readme.md

 Holder of a **degree in Software Development**, currently pursuing a **Master's in Game Design**.
 Hoping to share more **open source projects** along the way as I keep building out my portfolio.

+Currently working on a modular data pipeline using Python and ClickHouse to log in-game player actions (via Unity) and correlate them with out-of-game survey responses for behavioral analysis.